Puppet-Finland/terraform-workshop/README.md

     terraform output

+To show all resources currently managed by Terraform and their attributes:

+    terraform show

+To destroy the infrastructure when you're done with it:

+    terraform destroy

 # Goal of the workshop

 The goal is to create a web server in AWS inside a *new* VPC (Virtual Private